 Depending on where your home is, you may have access to cable internet, or fixed point internet.
 Both will let you connect to the internet in a reliable way and with high speeds, but they’re based on different technologies.
 Those who are in rural locations or in outlying communities may find fixed point internet the most ideal rural internet option, though cable internet is often the more well-known option.
 Keep reading to learn why fixed point internet provides the best wireless internet options for rural areas.

 What is Fixed Network Internet?
 Why Is It The Better Internet Option For Rural Areas?

 Fixed network internet is the internet that is delivered via radio signals to a specific sensor.
 Unlike cable internet service, it is delivered wirelessly, which makes it a better internet option for rural areas, specifically for those who do not have fiber run to their home or for those who do not have many viable internet options in their area.
 After connecting to the home network, the internet works the same as any other service.

 Fixed wireless services differ from satellite internet service because the internet signals are only transferred around the ground from tower to tower rather than being bounced from a satellite.
-Fixed internet is still a high speed broadband service and customers can expect reliable service from the right rural internet service provider.
+Fixed internet is still a high-speed broadband service and customers can expect reliable service from the right rural internet service provider.

 Fixed Internet vs Cable Internet